georghe-crihan/imgact_linux/README.md

 NB: Signing via the _codesign(1)_ tool, perhaps with a self-signed CA, certificate installed locally just won't work.

-Special thanks got to Robert Watson of the FreeBSD project for his marvelous [kernel FXR](http://fxr.watson.org/fxr) online and to Slava Imameev for his `dl_kextsymboltool`.
+Special thanks go to Robert Watson of the FreeBSD project for his marvelous [kernel FXR](http://fxr.watson.org/fxr) online and to Slava Imameev for his `dl_kextsymboltool`.